FAQs

 Will I need to replace my radiators?

-In many cases, no. A lot of existing central heating systems are compatible with a heat pump — meaning, nothing in the house needs to change to accommodate one.
-You’ll find out what the case is for your home during your heat pump consultation.
+In many cases, no. A lot of existing central heating systems are compatible with a heat pump meaning, nothing in the house needs to change to accommodate one.
+You’ll find out what the case is for your home during your heat pump survey.

 Will this decrease the value of my house?